anuragdutt36/microsoft-page/README.md

 # microsoft-page
+This project is one of my best project ever because I clone Microsoft page, I really learned so many things.
-It is Microsoft first web page.
-I used Tailwind Framework here and also it is responsive.
+I used Tailwind Framework.